 The bees move in

-Shortly after, large bumblebee queens visited our chokecherry and crabapple trees, and flew back-and-forth close to the ground searching for nest sites.
-Tiny carpenter bees dug nests out of the previous years’ coneflower stems.
+Shortly after, large bumblebee queens visited our Chokecherry and Crabapple trees, and flew back-and-forth close to the ground searching for nest sites.
+Small Carpenter bees dug nests out of the previous years’ Coneflower stems.
 Leaf-cutter bees cut pieces of leaves, and carried them to their nests between rocks in a dry stone wall.

-Male wool carder bees hovered around patches of penstemons, while the females scraped balls of fuzz from pearly everlasting leaves to line their nests.
+Male Wool Carder bees hovered around patches of penstemons, while the females scraped balls of fuzz from artemesia leaves to line their nests.
 In the summer, many worker bumblebees covered anise hyssop flowers drinking nectar, and noisily buzz-pollinated anemones in the fall (video on YouTube).

 Butterflies also began visiting my garden.
-We found American Lady caterpillars hiding in webs on our patch of field pussytoes only a few weeks after they were planted.
-We found Black Swallowtail caterpillars on the rue and parsley host plants that I had planted for them.
+We found American Lady caterpillars hiding in webs on our patch of Field Pussytoes only a few weeks after they were planted.
+Black Swallowtail caterpillars were on the rue and parsley host plants that I had planted for them.

 In a grand finale, in September of 2017, dozens of Monarchs and Painted Lady butterflies stopped to rest and eat during their migration.
 You can watch my YouTube video of them flitting around on our Mexican Tithonia ‘hedge’.

 Isn’t it amazing!
 You never know what you’ll see in the garden.